johnnybender/SaludyVidaSuClinica/README.md

 *Note:* Can use Interface filter to identify people who are new to Su Clinica in specified time ranges

-## Data gaps:
-* Anyone with diagnosis of diabetes and no HbA1c in 6 months
+## Reports Not Scoped:
+4. Track all Su Clinica patients and their HbA1c
-* Anyone in Salud y Vida program
+5. Both Su Clincia and Salud y Vida HbA1c separately preferred
-* Baseline HbA1c to the latest HbA1c to see if program is working .* Going to have to calculate the improvement
+* Baseline HbA1c to the latest HbA1c to see if program is working ⋅* Going to have to calculate the improvement
-.* Percent improvement
+⋅* Percent improvement
-.* Going to have to drill down into each individual
+⋅* Going to have to drill down into each individual
-* What is their current progress in the program?
-* HbA1c > 9 -> Last value
 * Create dashboards they present
-* Need to identify if they are coming to Su Clinica -> For Salud y Vida patients .* All the way to January
-.* How fast we can get this done - 90 days
-Lower Priority->Look if patient is prescribed diabetes medication (insulin? metformin?) - NDC number (certain range says what it is for)

-For us to be able to use the data in a meaningful way - so they can work with patients before the end date

 **To-Do**
-Access requests for Wellcentive
+* Access requests for Wellcentive
-Meeting next week
+* Meeting next week

-Active -> Actually active NOT completed, etc.